dettonville/dettonville.org/content/news/2014-07-02-Java_8_support_in_mapstruct-1_0_0_Beta2.md

 ### Joda-Time support

-When using the Joda-Time API in your project you'll be glad to hear that MapStruct supports mappings of the Joda types now.
+When using the Joda-Time API in your project you'll be glad to hear that Dettonville supports mappings of the Joda types now.
 More specifically, mappings between the following types are provided out-of-the-box:

 * `org.joda.time.DateTime`, `org.joda.time.LocalDateTime` and `org.joda.time.LocalDate` <> `java.util.Date`
 * `org.joda.time.DateTime` <> `java.util.Calendar`
 * `org.joda.time.DateTime`, `org.joda.time.LocalDateTime`, `org.joda.time.LocalDate` and `org.joda.time.LocalTime` <> `String`

-If you use these types in your mapped models, MapStruct will automatically generated the required mapping routines without any further configuration. `@Mapping#dateFormat()` can be used when converting from or to `String` to specify the expected date format.
+If you use these types in your mapped models, Dettonville will automatically generated the required mapping routines without any further configuration. `@Mapping#dateFormat()` can be used when converting from or to `String` to specify the expected date format.

 Note that for the following release [we plan](https://github.com/dettonville/dettonville/issues/121) to also cover the new Java 8 time and date types which will be useful when mapping between models using the old types such as `java.util.Date` and the new ones.